 Classes, conferences and international programs

 Every year, the Imagine Institute for genetic diseases organizes or participates in a wide range of international conferences and classes.

 The Institute’s conference center hosts over 40 conferences, scientific talks and symposiums annually, during which Imagine researchers from the Necker-Enfants malades hospital AP-HP campus, as well as researchers invited from France and abroad share their advances and discuss scientific issues in order to accelerate breakthroughs.

 Since 2017, Imagine has hosted the Eurordis Winter School on Scientific Innovation and Translational Research.
 The Institute, in partnership with Medicen Paris Region and the Greater Paris Region, has also organized and hosted the first major conferences aimed at bringing together the leading experts and key players in gene therapy: Gene Therapy Partnering Day and Gene Therapy for Rare Monogenic Diseases.

 In parallel with this, Institute members are involved in many international congresses each year.

 International PhD program

-The program, which is supported by the Bettencourt Schueller Foundation , offers doctoral scholarships and is open to highly motivated talented students internationally.
-Candidates must hold a full master’s in research from a university outside of France.
-Successful candidates join the University of Paris doctoral schools and are welcomed into an Imagine research team.
+As part of this program, Imagine offers doctoral scholarships open to international recruitment to highly motivated and talented students.
+Candidates must hold a full Master's degree in research outside France.
+Winners join the doctoral schools of Université de Paris and are welcomed into an Imagine research team.